 What’s next for NAFTA?

 The deal has remained a political target.
 In 2008, then-presidential candidate Barack Obama responded to widespread trade skepticism in the Democratic base by promising to renegotiate NAFTA to include tougher labor and environmental standards, an idea subsequently postponed to future trade agreements.
 The issue resurfaced in the 2016 presidential campaign, with both Senator Bernie Sanders (I–VT) and Donald Trump criticizing the pact for job losses.
-After his January 2017 inauguration, President Trump confirmed that he would inform Canada and Mexico of his intent to reopen NAFTA for renegotiation.
-He reiterated his threat to withdraw the United States from the pact in the absence of a “better deal” for U.S. companies.

-Much of the debate has centered on how to mitigate the negative effects of deals like NAFTA, whether by compensating workers who lose their jobs or providing worker retraining programs to help them transition to new industries.
+Among policy experts, much of the debate has centered on how to mitigate the negative effects of deals like NAFTA, whether by compensating workers who lose their jobs or providing worker retraining programs to help them transition to new industries.

 In particular, expanding the federal Trade Adjustment Assistance (TAA) program, which helps workers pay for education or training to find new jobs, could help quell anger directed at trade liberalization.
 Introduced in the 1960s, TAA was cut sharply in the 1980s, and many economists argue that its current funding levels are far from sufficient to address the increase in trade-related job losses.
 “There are pockets that have felt lots of pain,” says UCSD’s Hanson.
 “The existence of those pockets highlights our policy failures in helping regions and individuals adjust to the impact of globalization.”